rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 ### Find the point of entry

-If you find helpful information by using the tools in the previous sections, you might also have a timestamp for the time that the malicious file or files were installed on the server.
+If you find helpful information by using the tools in the previous sections, you might also have a timestamp for when the hacker installed the malicious file or files on the server.

 You can use that timestamp to review your website's access logs for suspicious entries that were added during that time period.
 If you find something suspicious, you can cross-reference it with the location of the malicious files to narrow down the point of entry.

-While the large majority of compromises come from exploitable code within your website, you cannot rule out other entry points.
-Ensure that you review `/var/log/*` for anything that appears suspicious during the reported time frame.
+While most of compromises come from exploitable code within your website, you cannot rule out other entry points.
+Ensure that you review **/var/log/\*** for anything that appears suspicious during the reported time frame.

 ### Example investigation

-The example investigation in this section demonstrates the process that you should use when you investigate a suspected root-level compromise.
+The example investigation in this section demonstrates the process you should use when investigating a suspected root-level compromise.

 #### Identify the type of attack

-Verify whether it was a basic web hack, or if root privileges were really gained.
+Verify whether it was a basic web hack or if the attacker really gained root privileges.
 In most cases, the attack is a simple web hack that you can safely clean.

 1. Run the following commands to determine if the attacker gained root privileges: